jamesheald/COIN/README.md

 eraserTrials                              % trials on which to overwrite context probabilities with stationary probabilities

 % measured adaptation data
-adaptation                                % vector of adaptation data (NaN if not measured)
+adaptation                                % vector of adaptation data (NaN if adaptation not measured)

 % store
 store                                     % variables to store in memory